NHM FIRST FRIDAYS 2023: April

 Dr. Yewande Pearse is a neuroscientist and science communicator with over 10 years of research into understanding rare genetic brain disorders at both King’s College London and The Lundquist Institute at Harbor-UCLA.
 Host of "Sound Science" on Dublab Radio and Inside Biotech, a podcast from Biotech Connection Los Angeles.
 She has also worked with Headspace, Seed, Deem Journal, NAVEL, Fathomers, Massive Science, TEDMED, and more.

 Cosplay as your favorite fantasy and fandom character and get a chance to win a prize for favorite costume!
-Extra points for representing this month's theme of Witches, Wizards, and Magical Powers.
+Extra points for representing this month's theme.
+Enter the Cosplay Contest at Nature Gardens Main Stage at 7:45pm!

 *Rules and info below.